gvwilson/thirdbit/src/fiction/iffy/index.md

 as the polar bear rosed to its feet.
 For a heart-stopping moment Iffy *knew* that this was where and how her story would end, but then she saw the familiar silver sheen of tech beneath the bear's fur.
-She desperately hoped that meant it was on their side.

 *«danger / nearing / haste»*